adam-p/yesterday-i-learned/random.md

 1. A cottage is where a [cotter](https://en.wikipedia.org/wiki/Cotter_%28farmer%29) (peasant farmer) lived.
 Cottages are horrible.
 1. Waiters/Waitresses ("waitists") first take food out of the kitchen with a tray, then take the tray to an empty table next to yours, then unload the food from that table to your table.
 They bring the tray to your table only if there are no free adjacent tables.
 1. $10 + tax a meal for a month is a thousand dollars a month.
-1. The iPhone 6s is 0.3mm thicker than the iPhone 6 (for the force touch rubbish).
-Their casings are not interchangeable.
 1. Hyderabad is at the middle of India.
 It is pronounced HIderabad.
 1. Factorials end up with lots of zeros at the end.
 That's because [every time the number reaches "10", an additional trailing zero is guaranteed.](http://www.purplemath.com/modules/factzero.htm) Every pair of 2 and 5 also add a zero.
 1. Encrypting your hard drive is useless if your backups are not encrypted the same way or stronger.